 Birders Flock to Lac Qui Parle and Salt Lake

-On April 28, birders celebrate spring migration at the annual Salt Lake Birding Weekend.
+In late April, birders celebrate spring migration at the annual Salt Lake Birding Weekend.
 Typically, birdwatchers see more than 130 species.
 Snowy egrets, rare in Minnesota, are regularly sighted here.
-Other past highlights include sightings of American golden-plovers, American pipits, winnowing Wilson's snipe, marbled godwits, and horned grebes.
-In the months following migration, birders at Salt Lake might find eared grebes, American white pelicans, tundra swans, and other summer birds.
+Other past highlights include sightings of American golden-plovers, American pipits, winnowing Wilson's snipe, marbled godwits and horned grebes.
+In the months following migration, birders at Salt Lake might find eared grebes, American white pelicans, tundra swans and other summer birds.